 Eating Disorder – obsessive diet and nutritional habits that negatively impact one’s health.

 EMDR (Eye Movement Desensitization and Reprocessing) – award-winning psychotherapy established by Francine Shapiro to assist in the treatment of trauma patients by using a series of eye actions.
-PTSD

 Entitlement Issues – a relationship strain caused by the desire for specific things or outcomes, where the entitled party won’t willingly accept otherwise.